YunoHost/doc/app_baikal.md

 ### LDAP authentication

-By default, Baikal is configured to look for users in YunoHost's LDAP directory.
+By default, Baïkal is configured to look for users in YunoHost's LDAP directory.
 YunoHost's users will appear under `User and ressources` menu after their first authentication.